-Before deciding on a mortgage, you should know and understand the different types of mortgage available to borrowers in Canada.
+Before deciding on a mortgage, you should know and understand the different types of mortgages available to borrowers in Canada.

 Amortization Length vs. Terms